 I can’t even count how many dresses I tried on.
 But I knew that if I wasn’t feeling it, I just wasn’t feeling it!
 And to quote the magic words of wedding dress shopping?
 IT’S OKAY!

 No, I didn’t have the unequivocal feeling that I had found THE dress I would wear for my wedding.
 But what I did have was a “hmm” moment.
 And that “hmm” moment for me was when I couldn’t stop thinking about one particular dress.
 No, I wasn’t dreaming about it every night, but I found myself saying, “well I did feel beautiful.
-It did have the elements I wanted.”
+It did have all the elements I wanted.”
 Consciously, I was holding onto hope that I’d find a perfect dress.
-Why is it okay to not have “that” feeling?
+So why is it okay to not have “that” feeling?
 Why is it okay to be indecisive and to leave your appointments without a dress in your hands?
 Because it’s normal.
 It’s a huge decision, and likely a huge financial decision too!
 I’m one of those people that can never decide which restaurant to eat at, so naturally, a wedding dress choice wasn’t going to be much easier.
 If you typically like to wait for “signs” in order to move forward with a huge financial decision, that’s okay!
 If you want to look at another store before walking away with what you think might be the gown… that’s okay too!

 Know what’s also okay?
-HAVING THAT REACTION!
+Having “the” reaction!

 If you can’t decide on a dress, or haven’t found the perfect one for you, try making a list of elements and styles you gravitate toward.